nuxt/docs/en/api/configuration-render.md

 You may want to only disable this option if you have many pages and routes.

 ## ssr

-- Type: `boolean`
+- Type: `Boolean`
   - Default: `true` on universal mode and `false` on spa mode

 > Enable SSR rendering

 This option is automatically set based on `mode` value if not provided.
-This can be useful to dynamically enable/disable SSR on runtime after image builds.
-(With docker for example)
+This can be useful to dynamically enable/disable SSR on runtime after image builds (with docker for example).

+## ssrLog

+- Type: `Boolean` | `String`
+  - Default: `true` in dev mode and `false` in production

+> Forward server-side logs to the browser for better debugging (only available in development)

+To collapse the logs, use `'collapsed'` value.

 ## static

 - Type: `Object`
   - Default: `{}`

+> Configure the `static/` directory behaviour

 See [serve-static](https://www.npmjs.com/package/serve-static) docs for possible options.